limeandcoconut/cowboy-hat/README.md

 ## TODO:

+- [ ] Better example of compiled code.
+- [ ] *FAASSTERR*
+- [ ] Make issues for yargs.
+- [ ] Make issue for nyc.
 - [ ] See how nested dirs under dist ard src act.
-- [ ] Better example of compiled code.
+- [x] new gifs.
+- [x] Add emojis! 🎉
+- [x] Add links to other packages in readme.
+- [x] Test global install.
 - [x] Document that dist are watched for paths cache.
 - [x] Test peer dependencies and document.
-- [ ] Test global install.
 - [x] Test if src and dir can be at different levels.
-- [ ] Add verbose mode.
+- [x] Add verbose mode.
 For logging args and things.
-- [ ] Add links to other packages in readme.
-- [ ] Make issues for yargs.
-- [ ] Make issue for nyc.
-- [X] Document.
+- [x] Document.
-- [ ] Add emojis! 🎉
-- [ ] Handle .js only or perhaps multiple file types to prevent filename intersection.
+- [x] Handle .js only or perhaps multiple file types to prevent filename intersection.
 - [x] Document promise nature of package.
-- [ ] *FAASSTERR*
-- [ ] Make cowboy-hat exit when no files are being watched.
+- [x] Make cowboy-hat exit when no files are being watched.

 ### Maybe
 - [ ] Watch for adds in regular watch dirs.